binbinbinv/ProtSol/README.md

 ## Files and folders:

-**best_model:** the best performing model
+**best_model:** the best performing model in paper

 **checkpoint:** stores the best breakpoints in the training process.

-**dataset:** the training set and test set used for training.
+**data:** the training set, test set, NESG set and Chang set used for training, testing and validation.

+**model:** the BERT model uesd for ProtSol.

-**own_dataset:** the protein sequence used for prediction, please save it in csv and fasta format as in the example.
+**Predict:** the folder used for prediction, please provide the fasta format file as in the example.

-**trainlog:** used to record the performance of the model during training.
+**record:** used to record the performance of the model during training.

-**own_data_tesing.py:** predicts the soluble tags corresponding to the amino acid sequences of the own dataset and outputs them to the file y_hat_own_data.csv.
+**predict.py:** predicts the soluble tags corresponding to the amino acid sequences of the own dataset and outputs them to the file y_hat_own_data.csv.

 **Solubilitylib.py:** some basic libraries for the model, mainly for data processing, both training and prediction will be used.